VinodhKotipalli/domletters/README.md

 When run using the file `sentence.txt` in this distribution, the program will produce a dominant letter count of 20.
 When run on `swift.txt` it will produce 71.
+Finally, when you run `example.txt` it will produce 20.

 ## Acknowledgements